bmlt-enabled/bmlt-workflow/README.md

 - Form Sender - Form field population from BMLT
 - Form Recipient - Simple to understand changes, including deltas from the current BMLT entry
 - Admin - Configurable BMLT settings
-- Admin - Service Area email address management
 - Admin - Email template management for update, close, new, other request, with form fields inserted from the form submission
-- Admin - Configurable template and email for notifying the FSO of starter kit requests.
 - Admin - Shortcode configuration of the meeting form, including parameters for searchable service areas
+- Admin - Configurable BMLT service areas for use within the workflow submission page, including access control.
 ## Installation
 Standard wordpress plugin installation procedure.
 Just copy the contents of this repo to your wp-content/plugins folder.

 ## Usage
-See the BMLT Workflow Settings in your Wordpress Admin page.
-You'll need to put in a valid BMLT server address and press the Test Server button.
+Locate BMLT Workflow -> Configuration in your Wordpress Admin page.
+You'll need to put in a valid BMLT server address, username and password and press the Test Server button.
 If you get a tick, then save settings.
 Update the 'From Address' to an address that your mailer is permitted to send from

+You should now be able to see the service bodies menu option.
+Service bodies are retrieved from BMlT, without hierarchy.
+By default, none of them are available for meeting updates using the system.
+You can enable them using the checkboxes, then add yourself under 'Wordpress Users with Access' in any/all service areas.

+Create a new page, and add the shortcode `[wbw-meeting-update-form]`.
+The form will be available, with searches from any areas that you've configured in the service body menu.

+Use the form and submit a meeting change request.
+Following form submission, you should see the request in the submissions menu.

+Use approve, reject or quickedit to manage the form submission.
+Once approved, the submission will be committed directly to BMLT.

+### User configuration
+A role `BMLT Workflow Trusted Servant` is created as part of plugin installation.
+This role provides no access to wordpress features and acts as a blank placeholder for trusted servants.
+Create wordpress users for your trusted servants and assign them this role.
+Then within the service bodies page assign your wordpress users to the service bodies you would like them to manage.
 ### Shortcode

-Use a shortcode with the form `[wbw-meeting-update-form service_areas=1,2,3,..]` substituting your service areas from BMLT in the parameters
+Use a shortcode with the form `[wbw-meeting-update-form]` substituting your service areas from BMLT in the parameters

 ### Email field substitution